GregRos/doddle/README.md

 -   🧰 Packed with operators from the best APIs in software.

--   📜 Comprehensive error reporting, with clear and detailed error messages.
+-   📜 Clear and detailed error messages.

 -   🔍 Built for debuggability, with _readable_ stack traces and _navigable_ source code.